 Who should read this paper

-All contributions should be submitted using the reply form, and uploaded on www.esma.europa.eu under the heading ‘Your input - Consultations’.
+All contributions should be submitted online at www.esma.europa.eu under the heading ‘Your input - Consultations’.

 Publication of responses